 More specifically, organizations have been using data warehouses for some really interesting business use-cases.
 For example:

-Data warehouses are constantly evolving to support new technologies and business requirements – and remain relevant when it comes to big data and analytics.
-This means that if you’re leveraging older data storage systems, you might be running into some problems supporting new and advanced data analytics solutions.
-Remember, a data warehouse is not a database.
-Solutions like those form Panoply offer the world’s first smart data warehouse, which provides end-to-end data management.
-Based on a self-optimizing architecture, it uses machine learning and natural language processing to go from source data to analysis in minutes.
-Leveraging this kind of system can take your data needs to the next level.
+Data warehouses are constantly evolving to support new technologies and business requirements—and remain relevant when it comes to big data and analytics.
+This means that if you’re leveraging older data storage systems, you might be running into problems supporting new and advanced data analytics solutions.
+And if you're trying to run a modern data operation solely on the back of a database, that can create a whole host of issues.

 This is a big point bridging from the previous note.
 It’s absolutely key to understand just how much is possible with big data platforms like Hadoop.
 But can your current infrastructure support it?
 One big use-case for data warehouse design is the integration with big data systems like Hadoop.
-For example, Panoply makes it easy to combine your Hadoop HDFS data into your Panoply Smart Data Warehouse, giving you instant cloud access to your HDFS data without any ETL or ELT process.
+For example, Panoply makes it easy to combine your Hadoop HDFS data into your Panoply data warehouse, giving you instant cloud access to your HDFS data without any ETL or ELT process.
 HDFS, or the Hadoop Distributed File System, is an open source data storage software framework.
-Panoply’s end to end data management solution is able to load Hadoop Data into your Panoply Smart Data Warehouse with only a few clicks, giving your analysts and scientists instant access.
+Panoply’s end to end data management solution is able to load Hadoop Data into your Panoply data warehouse with only a few clicks, giving your analysts and scientists instant access.

 Preparing for a data-driven future